lawrencewoodman/sblasm/FUTURE.md

 * Could use # as sugar to support a constant, where number is put into an address and the #constant is replaced with a pointer to it.

 * Could use * as sugar to support indirect addressing?
 May not be a good idea because couldn't easily increment.
 Also could conflict with pointer arithmetic.
 Perhaps use [] instead.
+Maybe @ as shouldn't conflict.

 * Support conditional assembly .ifdef, .ifzero, if nzero, etc